 As anger builds your body’s muscles tense up and your heart rate increases.
 Chemicals are released inside your brain causing an explosion of energy lasting a few minutes and leaves you needing to take protective action.
 It hijacks your attention as you become fixated on the target of your anger.
 It distracts us from being present and available.

 Anger tells you something is amiss.
 Emotions surface as our brains gather memories and past experiences to assess if the current situation is dangerous and what we need to do to protect ourselves from being hurt again.
 Then we store it for future protection.

 Unfamiliar and highly emotional experiences create different patterns of activity in our brains other than calm and safety.
 When similar circumstances arise meeting this criteria, our system alerts us and lets us know if it is safe or unsafe.
 It is important to know that the brain can give distorted information.
 The brain recognizes the same pattern of intensity but never evaluates content, whether that experience was good or bad.

 At a basic level the nervous system allows messages to flow between brain and body.
 Sometimes this energy gets stuck in your nervous system if it has not been processed.
 Never gets integrated.
 Never released.
 It’s recycled and replayed over and over.
 What we are in fact reacting to is unintegrated energy trapped in your nervous system and not the current situation playing out in your life.

-~ In mastering how to express your anger – you unlock your power.
+- In mastering how to express your anger – you unlock your power.
 You have possibilities.
-When anger, shows up instead of immediately following it into a blind reaction, can you allow yourself to take a pause and a deliberate breath?
+When anger, shows up instead of immediately following it into a blind reaction, can you take a pause and a deliberate breath?
 This creates a space and allows you to begin to defuse some of the anger.
-You might consider all experiences that come as opportunities for awareness and growth.
-They are here to serve your highest good.

 With awareness we can transform what is holding us back.
 As we change, we learn how to use it wisely leading the way to live an authentic life.